-The Advanced Lucid Dream Induction Technique (ALDIT) is a fantastic hybrid technique from dream researcher and author, G. Scott Sparrow, EdD (www.dreamanalysistraining.com).
+The Advanced Lucid Dream Induction Technique (ALDIT) is a useful hybrid of other common lucid dreaming techniques and concepts, put together by dream researcher, G. Scott Sparrow, EdD.

 Much like the "Combined Technique" it is a hybrid technique combining well established and proven techniques into a well considered and complete practice.

-It is a great starting point for those who are a little overwhelmed by the myriad of available techniques as it offers a combined approach of hand-picked proven methods.
+It is an interesting starting point for those who are a little overwhelmed by the myriad of available techniques as it offers a combined approach of hand-picked proven methods.

-Despite the use of the word "advanced" in its title, this technique is most suitable for beginners looking for a solid and prescriptive bedtime practice.
+Despite the use of the word "advanced" in its title, this is a misnomer as this technique is most suitable for beginners looking for a solid, simplistic and prescriptive bedtime practice.

 Step One: Preliminary Preparation